 It is important to note that once you leave employment, your benefit will be subject to fluctuations in investment markets.
 This means you bear the risk that your super benefit could be lower if financial markets drop.

 Withdrawal benefit before age 55

-Your benefit is determined on the greater of:
+Your benefit on leaving service before age 55 is equal to the greater of: